 We want to thank our amazing recipe tester Taylor Gillespie for helping us perfect this recipe!

-This recipe for Carolina Barbecue Vegan Seitan Wings was reprinted with permission from the Southern Vegan cookbook by Lauren Hartmann (Page Street Publishing Co.
+This recipe for the best Carolina Barbecue Vegan Seitan Wings was reprinted with permission from the Southern Vegan cookbook by Lauren Hartmann (Page Street Publishing Co.
 2020).
 Photo credit: Lauren Hartmann and Julie Grace.
 Please note that this article contains affiliate links that help support our work at World of Vegan!